Atuoha/LavMarxMang/README.md

 ## LavMarxMang
-This is a bookmark management platform written with Laravel and Axio.
+This is a bookmark management platform written with Laravel and Axios.
 Made use of Postgresql as Database Engine instead of Laravel's default(Sql)
 The setup is easy thanks to the wonderful laravel documentation.